youyanggu/covid19-forecast-hub-evaluation/README.md

 ### Python

-You need Python 3 with the [NumPy](https://numpy.org/install/) and [pandas](https://pandas.pydata.org/getting_started.html) packages.
+You need [Python 3](https://www.python.org/downloads/) with the [NumPy](https://numpy.org/install/) and [pandas](https://pandas.pydata.org/getting_started.html) packages.

-Once you have Python 3, you can simply install the NumPy and pandas packages by running the following command:
+Once you have Python 3, you can install the NumPy and pandas packages by running the following command:
 ```
 pip install numpy pandas
 ```

+*Note: This was built and tested on Python 3.8.0, NumPy 1.19.2, and pandas 1.1.2.
+It's possible that an older/newer versions may not be compatible.*

 ### Data